How To Read A Dog Food Label

 Here we’ll take a closer look at the last four.

-1. Guaranteed Analysis On A Dog Food Label
+1. Supported Analysis On A Dog Food Label

 The guaranteed analysis doesn’t give you any information about whether the protein and fat are of high quality.
 That is up to you to find out.
 One way is to read the ingredients.